KulkarniKaustubh/PythonVenvMerger/README.md

 Once this is done, you are good to go!
 These packages will last as long as the shell instance is open.
 Once the shell is closed, or you open a new shell, your virtual environment will go back to accessing only its native packages.<br>

+>NOTE: If packages clash, the version of said package from the external environment will be used and not the native package version.

 To remove all packages from external environments, you can also do:

 ```